The two sides had very different weekends.

 How to watch

-The match will kick off at 7:00 p.m.
-CST, and it will air on WGN TV and chicagofirefc.com for fans in Chicago and on WPHL-TV PHL17 and philadelphiaunion.com for fans in Philadelphia.
+The match kicks off at 7:00 p.m.
+CDT, and it will air live on WGN TV and chicagofirefc.com for fans in Chicago and WPHL-TV PHL17 and philadelphiaunion.com for fans in Philadelphia.
 Anyone else in the United States will be able to watch the action unfold on ESPN+.